slviajero/tinybasic/README.md

 - IoTBasic/runtime.cpp is the runtime environment for Arduino
 - IoTBasic/hardware.h is the hardware configuration for Arduino
 - runtime.h is identical for all platforms, it is the interface definition of the runtime code
+- MSDOS and RaspPi contain the code with the right settings for there platforms and additional information.

 To compile Basic2 you would check and edit hardware.h and language.h for your platform to set the hardware and language features.
 On Posix you would then do